Academic Guideline Overview for Spring Term

 - Students will continue to be able to opt to attend classes virtually, but in the absence of specific health exceptions, they will be strongly encouraged to attend all face-to-face lectures available to them and to move back to the classroom

 Most courses will be available on campus and live streamed or virtual through Bb Collaborate.
 Faculty who are teaching virtually are not excluded from coming to campus to take advantage of a faster Internet connection.

 - Face-to-Face Classes: Faculty will be required to be on campus if they teach one of the courses listed for on campus delivery

-- Virtual Classes: A small number of courses will continue to be delivered virtually throughout the Winter Term
+- Virtual Classes: A small number of courses will continue to be delivered virtually throughout the Spring Term

 - Lab Technicians: Lab techs supporting courses on campus will be required to return to campus.
 Others will be required as needed